 Welcome to My Memoir Page

-This is my personal story, my spiritual journey.
+This is my personal story, my spiritual journey, the story of my life, and David's and our childrens' over the past 47 years.
 The painting of Maharishi on the cover was done by my husband, David Orme-Johnson.

 "Written with compelling language and a warm, honest personal voice, each chapter is touching and filled with knowledge.
 It's a riveting read." --Linda Egenes, co-author of The Ramayana: A New Retelling of Valmiki's Ancient Epic--Complete and Comprehensive.

-and 3) order in the usual way from your Amazon.
+2) order in the usual way from Amazon.
 Click here to go directly to my book on the AmazonUS site.
-If you buy from Amazon, you can write a review.
 You can also save shipping costs if you belong to Amazon Prime.

-If you don't have access to Amazon and my book, email me and I will explore options to mail it directly to you.
+If you don't have access to Amazon , email me and I will explore options to mail it directly to you.
 Here are a few highlights from the book:

 In the spring of 1972 David and I went to Fiuggi Fonte, Italy, to take the Transcendental Meditation Teacher Training Course.
 One day Maharishi sent for David.
 He and Keith Wallace and the national directors of the TM organization in England, Dr. and Mrs. Vincent Snell, were working on the idea of putting the scientific research on TM (and David's GSR study was one of the first) into a chart booklet.